hciniramy/x-editable-select-input-example/README.md

-x-editable---select-input-example
+x-editable-select-input-example
 =================================

-Manipulating the source data of the select input whithin an MVC WebApp
+Manipulating the source data of the select input whithin an MVC WebApp !
+Smarty is used as a template engine for this web app